mulle-c/mulle-container/README.md

 # mulle-container

+🈁 Sets, hashtables, arrays and more - written in C

 A collection of C (C99) data structures dealing exclusively with void pointers.
 They utilize callbacks that are compatible to OS X's [`NSHashtable`](//nshipster.com/nshashtable-and-nsmaptable/) and friends.
 Data structures can live (temporarily) on the stack, or permanently in the heap.